Commonwealth, state and territory governments are committed to delivering on the national priorities of the Fourth Action Plan.

 The vision of the National Plan to Reduce Violence against Women and their Children 2010–2022 (the National Plan) is that Australian women and their children live free from violence in safe communities.
 The National Plan provides a framework for action by the Commonwealth state and territory governments, connecting the important work of each jurisdiction towards achieving this vision.

 The National Plan has been supported by a series of three‐year action plans, allowing governments to respond to emerging priorities and new evidence.
 The Fourth Action Plan 2019–2022 is the final action plan of the National Plan, and it builds on the work of the three previous action plans to outline principles, national priorities and collective actions to address domestic, family and sexual violence.

 This implementation plan for the Fourth Action Plan outlines the initiatives that Commonwealth, state and territory governments will deliver, and provides information on their funding, milestones, intended outcomes and connection to Fourth Action Plan actions and priority areas.
 Together, these initiatives represent the range of responses needed to address domestic, family and sexual violence.

 Responsible agencies across jurisdictions have provided updates to the National Implementation Plan for their respective 4AP initiatives.
-The original National Implementation Plan is available for reference.
+The National Implementation Plan is updated biannually, view the previous versions of the National Implementation Plan for reference.